 The final course in medical/surgical nursing.
 Students integrate nursing theory from all previous courses while providing comprehensive nursing care to clients with complex health problems.
 There is also a focus on care of the older adult.
-Prerequisite: NURS 220X, 220Z, 221X, and 221Z.
+Prerequisite: Acceptance into program and NURS 220X, 220Z, 221X. and 221Z.